ali-sh16/Fixed_USB_NIC_Name-/README.md

     press 'Enter' to use Nano editor , Scroll down and put the following line :
     `@reboot /usb_eth1/a.out`
     ctrl + o and chose yes to save, then press ctrl + x to exit .
 7.  restart the system .

+Testing :

+When the system restarts, run the following command :
+`sudo ifconfig`
+All the interfaces in the system will appear, and you will see one of them named " eth1 ", knowing that the project has been completely successful .